 Is your laptop in the shop?
-Through a generous gift from Margaret Warden '66, the college is able to offer laptops for circulation to members of the Goucher community - current students, staff, and faculty.
-There is a self-service Kiosk with 12 laptops located in the Athenaeum 3rd floor living room area - across from the entrance to the library.
-Borrowers must have a current Goucher ID card to access the laptops.
+There is a self-service locker with 24 laptops located in the Athenaeum 3rd floor living room area - across from the entrance to the library.
+Faculty, staff, and students must use their active Goucher ID card to borrow a laptop.

 Laptop Configurations and Software: These laptops are configured with the same software available in the Information Commons and do not require a login.

-Encountered a problem with a laptop from the kiosk?
-Check out the Laptop Kiosk Frequently Asked Questions page.
+Encountered a problem with a laptop from the locker?
+Check out the Laptop Locker Frequently Asked Questions page.

-Please note that these borrowing policies apply to all faculty, staff and students.
-By borrowing a laptop, you are acknowledging that you have read and understood the following terms and conditions and agree to be bound by them.
-If you don't agree with (or cannot comply with) the terms and conditions, then you may not borrow a laptop from the Kiosk.
+Please note that these borrowing policies apply to all faculty, staff, and students.
+By borrowing a laptop, you are acknowledging that you have read and understand the following terms and conditions and agree to be bound by them.
+If you don't agree with (or cannot comply with) the terms and conditions, then you may not borrow a laptop from the locker.

 No personal data can be stored on college-owned laptops.
-Laptops are automatically erased and recharged every time they are returned to the kiosk.
+Laptops are automatically erased and recharged every time they are shutdown and restarted.
 No data can be recovered from the laptops once they have been erased.
 We highly recommend that you save your files to Darwin or an online storage site.